ldsouza/ldsouza.github.io/_posts/2016-11-23-how-microsoft-onenote-can-boost-your-productivity.md

 When you create notebooks, try to stay consistent.
 You could create a separate notebook for user projects and  a separate notebook for work meeting notes.

 It is recommended to save your notebooks to a cloud location, so you don’t lose your work if your computer crashes.
-I prefer saving my notebooks on my One Drive.
+I prefer saving my notebooks to my One Drive.

 You can integrate OneNote with Outlook by clicking the Meeting Notes Icon in your outlook calendar to take notes for a particular meeting.

-Use a template to help you get started.
+Use a template to help you get started with OneNote.
 Once you get more familiar with OneNote, you can add your own templates.

 Here is a starter template to help you get started - [Starter Template](https://docs.com/onenote/3314/digital-notetaking-for-work-made-easy?fromAR=1 "Starter Template")